Skip to Content

-Please note, we understand that organizing in a new terrain in the aftermath of this election can invite feelings of doubt and despair and we acknowledge and share those concerns.
+Please note, we understand that organizing in a new terrain in the aftermath of this election can invite feelings of doubt and despair, and we acknowledge and share those concerns.
 That said, there aren’t any tips or to-dos that will completely guarantee your safety or the safety of your group members and volunteers.
 And the risk level of different actions can vary depending on your identity, location, political environment, etc. When you are planning an action, your responsibility is to take reasonable precautions and make sure that everyone has all the information they need to make the best decisions for themselves.

 This guide is not exhaustive, and we encourage you to adapt these tips to your local needs.
 Please consult with legal experts and community leaders whenever possible.